Comparing Electricity Plans

 Types of Electricity Plans in Texas

 Texas has been deregulated since 2001, with over 85% of Texans having their choice of electricity provider.
-With over 40 providers to choose from, there are a lot of different types of fixed rate plans to choose from.
+There are a lot of different types of fixed rate plans when you’re ready to choose from.

 • Basic Fixed Rate Electricity Plans: This is our top recommendation for type of electricity plan in Texas.
 You’ll pay the same rate for every kWh of power you use, with delivery fees passed through at cost.
 Once you enter your zip code, select basic fixed rate using Advanced Search.